 Newark Water & Sewer Recommends Water Conservation in Light of Rare Dry Conditions

 “We are in an abnormally dry period, but our water supply is secure”, says Kareem Adeem, Director of Newark Water & Sewer.
-“Our reservoirs combined are currently at 80% storage, so there is no cause for concern and no action is required from our residents.
-But we recommend, as always, to reduce unnecessary water usage where you can.”
+“Our reservoirs combined are at nearly 80% storage.
+But we strongly recommend, as always, to reduce unnecessary water usage where you can.”

-The NJDEP issued a fire ban last month, as the dry spell has heightened chances of forest fires across the state.
+The NJDEP issued a fire ban last month, as the dry spell has significantly increased instances of forest fires across the state.

 A forest fire ignited in a part of Newark’s watershed on Halloween night, but was extinguished by first responders the following Sunday.